lufebose/Data-Science-Portfolio/README.md

 #

-Project X: Analyzing Bitcoin (BTC) price while inflation expectations are high
+Project 3: Analyzing Bitcoin (BTC) price while inflation expectations are high
 #
 i.
 Used tidyquant, tidyverse, timetk, lubridate, dplyr ggplot2 to extract, analyze and visualize how BTC has behaved during 2022 when it went below $20,000